EraldyHq/kubee/resources/charts/prometheus/README.md

 ## About

 This app install and configure:
-* the prometheus operator (with a prometheus and alertmanager instance)
+* install the prometheus operator
-* the node exporter
-* the push gateway
+* and configure a prometheus server

 The Prometheus Operator provides Kubernetes native deployment and management of Prometheus and related monitoring components.